ssocias/cassie_docs/source/notifications.rst

 .. note:: Notifications API endpoint
     ``https://notifications.cassieapp.com/``

-    All requests (except for the request to obtain a `count of new notifications`_ ) require Basic Authentication using the User's email and password.
+    All requests (except for the request to obtain a `count of new notifications`_ ) require Basic Authentication using the Cassie admin username and password (ask Stephanie for it!).

 Each notification is saved as a `Notification Object`_.
 Most GET requests regarding notifications return either an individual object or an array of objects.